 Definitions & Actors

 This section introduces key terms and their meaning in the APEx context, which are crucial for building a common understanding of the complex ecosystem in which APEx operates.
-Along with the general definitions, the flow chart below visually demonstrates the interconnections between these concepts.
+Along with the general definitions, Figure 1 visually demonstrates the interconnections between these concepts.

 Concepts

-The application algorithm definition refers to a representation of the algorithm that can be interpreted by an API and/or processing platform.
+The algorithm definition refers to a representation of the algorithm modules and interfaces that can be exposed by an API and/or processing platform.
 Typically, it includes a general description of the algorithm along with detailed information on its parameters, expected output, scientific method, and an overview of the different steps executed within the algorithm.
-Examples of algorithm definitions include openEO’s User Defined Processes (UDP) and OGC Application Package, using the Common Workflow Language (CWL).
+Examples of algorithm definitions include openEO’s User Defined Processes (UDP) [1] and OGC Application Package [2], using the Common Workflow Language (CWL) [3].

-The APEx Algorithm Catalogue is a central register of application algorithm definitions that can be executed on APEx-compliant algorithm hosting platforms.
-Curated by APEx, the catalogue relies on automated checks to ensure that advertised algorithms are available and functional.
+The APEx Algorithm Services Catalogue is a central register of algorithm definitions and the corresponding algorithm service instances that can be executed on APEx-compliant algorithm hosting platforms.
+Curated by APEx, the catalogue relies on automated checks to ensure that advertised algorithms service instances are available and functional.
 Whenever a malfunction is detected, this is reported to ESA and the EO project consortium, allowing them to determine a proper course of action.

 Hosted Algorithm

-To increase uptake and interoperability, APEx aims to enable the execution of application algorithms via standardised web service APIs.
+To increase uptake and interoperability, APEx aims to enable the execution of algorithms via standardised web service APIs.
 This transitions algorithms from being rather arbitrary pieces of software with potentially complex requirements, in terms of execution environment, usage, inputs, …, into on-demand services that can readily be invoked by stakeholders.
-This transformation primarily involves converting the algorithm into an application algorithm definition and making it available on an algorithm hosting platform.
-The transition process into a hosted on-demand algorithm service is supported by APEx propagation services.
+This transformation primarily involves converting a given algorithm into an APEx-compliant algorithm definition and making it available as a service on an algorithm hosting platform.
+The transition process into a hosted on-demand algorithm service is supported by the APEx Algorithm Services.

 Algorithm Hosting Platform